 Physical Traits of the Labradoodle

 In this section, you will get more familiar with the physical traits of the Labradoodle, such as their full-grown size and life expectancy.

 How big is a full-grown Labradoodle?

-The Labradoodle can be a mix of a Labrador Retriever and different size types of poodles.
-Therefore, their size depends on the type of the poodle used in the breeding process.
+The Labradoodle can be a mix of Labrador Retriever and different size-types of poodles.
+Therefore, their size depends on the type of poodle used in the breeding process.